Skip to content

 I’m not sure but I’m certainly thankful that crochet has a multitude of cosy stitches we can make to create that feeling at home or outside.

-You can scroll down to the ‘5 cosy crochet stitches’ header to get right to the stitch patterns, or read on to get some understanding about what makes a crochet stitch cosy!
+You can scroll down to the ‘5 cosy crochet stitches’ header to get right to the stitch patterns, or read on to get some understanding about what I think makes a crochet stitch cosy.

 What makes a crochet stitch cosy?

-For the word cosy, you could largely substitute the term ‘warm’, but there’s a bit more to it, because softness and comfort need to be considered too.
+For the word cosy, you could largely substitute the term ‘warm’, but I think there’s a bit more to it; softness and comfort come into consideration too.

 I’ve written a separate post of my favourite crochet stitches without holes which is also a good start, but this is only one step on the road to cosy.
-You need few or small holes to create warmth, but not all stitch patterns without holes are especially warm.
+You need few or small holes to create warmth, but I don’t think all stitch patterns without holes are especially warm.
 It’s not quite a two way street!

 The craft of crochet, by default, requires that you have 2 layers of yarn in each stitch (though there are ways around this).
-This means you are creating relatively thick fabric, so you’re already ahead compared to knitting!
-Thicker = warmer is a general rule.
+This means you are creating relatively thick fabric, so I recon you’re already ahead compared to knitting! .
+Although knitting does tend to have smaller holes so maybe it balances out… it’s not a competition 😉

-To intentionally create warmer fabrics, you want to look at using stitches of different heights and those which lay on top of each other or overlap.
+To intentionally create warmer fabrics, you could look at using stitches of different heights and those which lay on top of each other or overlap.
 These are great at creating gaps within the fabric to trap air.
-Think carefully placed post stitches and stitch combos which add texture.

 So that’s how to approach the warmth aspect.
 What about comfort?